Climate strike 20 September - adults to join youth strikers across the world

 Call a union meeting in your workplace to see if people are willing to take action.
 This might be just a 30 minute stoppage, but in some workplaces much more ambitious action may be possible.

 Find out about what's happening in your area.
-Local school strike groups will be setting up their Facebook events in the next couple of weeks.
 You could get in touch with relevant local groups (trade unions, climate campaigners, activist groups concerned with other social justice issues, and of course, school strikers) and organise a planning meeting like the ones listed below.

 Keep us up to date with what you're doing (meetings arranged, workplace action etc) by emailing email@example.com, or let us know if you would like a speaker.

-Check in for general updates: There will be weekly online meeting, currently 6-7pm each Thursday (join by video link or dial in from a phone) which brings together people and organisations interested in making 20th September happen.
+Check in for general updates: There are weekly online meetings, currently 6-7pm each Thursday (join by video link or dial in from a phone) to bring together people and organisations interested in making 20th September happen.
 In the calls we discuss the ways in which we're organising our communities and groups, how we can collaborate, event logistics, sourcing resources, supporting one another and so on.
-Zoom link: https://zoom.us/j/474851808
+To join via your computer, phone or tablet, click on the link https://wwf.zoom.us/j/571969920 and download the Zoom app when prompted.
+Or call 020 3051 2874, enter the Meeting ID (571 969 920) when prompted.

 In September UCU are bringing a motion to the TUC Congress for the TUC to call a 30 minute workplace stoppage on the day of the strikes (full text below) - the first time in over 30 years that the TUC has issued such a call on any issue.
 To get this motion passed UCU will need to demonstrate how widespread the support for it is - please sign up and share, whether you are a trade union member or not.